DEVSENSE/phptools-docs/docs/vs/Editor/suggestions.md

 ## Available Suggestions

-PHP Tools provides suggestions for refactoring and for unknown types.
+PHP Tools provides suggestions for refactoring, code generation, and for fixing common issues such as an unknown type.
+The available code suggestion is displayed on the left margin of the text editor.
-Both versions are displayed the same way and both are available when a light bulb is shown on the left margin.

 ### Refactoring

 PHP Tools provides refactoring suggestions whenever the system can help restructure a code.
 Currently supported suggestions are:

-- Rename identifier: Whenever an identifier name is changed, PHP Tools offers to change all the references to that identifier (variable uses, function call, etc.).
+- **Rename identifier**: Whenever an identifier name is changed, PHP Tools offers to change all the references to that identifier (variable uses, function call, etc.).
+There is an option to *Rename* and to *Rename with Preview*.
-- Implement interface: When a class implements an interface but not all the required methods are defined, PHP Tools offers to create empty implementation of the remaining methods.
+- **Implement interface**: When a class implements an interface, PHP Tools offers to create empty implementation of the interface methods.
-- Implement abstract methods: Similar to the interface implementation but for base class with abstract methods.
+- **Implement abstract methods**: Similar to the interface implementation but for base class with abstract methods.
-- Add missing `$this->` before an unknown function call that is the current class function.
+- Add missing **`$this->`** before an unknown function call that is actually a current class's method.
+- **Generate constructor**: allows to create a *__construct()* method, either empty or with stub initializing all the class's properties.
+- **Sort Uses**: sorts the `use` statements alphabetically.
+The sort respects comments on the same line, and comments before the `use` statement.
+- **Getter/Setter**: quickly creates a getter method, a setter method, or both for selected class property.
+The method gets annotated with property type and description.

-### Unknown Types
+### Code fixes

 PHP Tools provides suggestions for unknown types that are not properly referenced in the code but are defined in the project.
 These suggestions help correctly reference a type that is defined but is used without a use declaration or proper qualification.